Careers360 Logo

 • With the increase of voltage across the electrodes for with the increase of the strength of the magnetic field the deflection of electrons will also rise.

-Where a mass of the electron and is the magnitude of charge.
+Where the me is the mass of the electron and e is the magnitude of charge.

-Oil drop experiment conducted by R A Milliken finds out the charge on the electron.
+The oil drop experiment conducted by R.A.
+Millikan found the charge on the electron.

 Charge of an electron=-1.6022×10-19C

 Goldstein conducted another experiment with the help of a perforated cathode ray tube.
-A new type of eraser passes through the perforation of the card order by reducing the pressure and it is moving just the opposite direction as that of the cathode rays.
+A new type of eraser passes through the perforation of the card order by reducing the pressure, and it moves in just the opposite direction to that of the cathode rays.
 These are named canal rays or anode rays.

 Properties of anode rays